iiordanov/remote-desktop-clients/README.md

       client, set PROJECT to a string that stars with Custom and contains Vnc, i.e. `CustomYourVncClient` (see III below for details).

-    - Set the environment variables ANDROID_SDK and ANDROID_NDK to your SDK and NDK respectively.
+    - Set the environment variables ANDROID_SDK to your SDK installation.
+The scripts will install the NDK automatically.

     - Example: